-After the implementation, information still needs to be grouped, organized and segmented in a way that makes sense to your employees.
+After the implementation, information still needs to be grouped, organized, and segmented in a way that makes sense to your employees.
 If the search process is not intuitive to employees, they will be unlikely to use it.

-7. Video conferencing softwares
+7. Video conferencing software

 Video conferencing software solutions enable us to connect our remote employees on a more personal level than just via messaging apps.